Geraldo de Proença Sigaud: Biography

 Sigaud started to act in favor of the Brazilian Society for the Defense of Tradition, Family and Property (TFP), founded in 1960 by Plinio Corrêa de Oliveira.
 Thus, in the sixties, in Brazil, Dom Sigaud made severe criticisms of the so-called progressive clergy, often clashing with Dom Hélder Câmara.
 He left TFP in the late 1960s.
-The Archbishop of Diamantina himself, on October 2, 1970, officially announced, coming out of an audience with the President of the Republic Emilio Garrastazu Medici, that the TFP had distanced himself from him because of his support for the agrarian reform promoted by the government and the reform liturgy of Paul VI.
+The Archbishop of Diamantina himself, on October 2, 1970, officially announced, coming out of an audience with the President of the Republic Emílio Garrastazu Médici, that the TFP had distanced himself from him because of his support for the agrarian reform promoted by the government and the reform liturgy of Paul VI.

 Despite his conservative leanings, he implemented the Novus Ordo Missae in his diocese and did not support Archbishop Lefebvre's Society of St. Pius X. Sigaud resigned as Archbishop on September 10, 1980, after a 19-year-long tenure.
 He later died at age 89.